SUSTechHSAS/multiply-or-release/docs/Proposal.md

 The user runs the program, screams "All hail the RNGesus!" and watches.

+At this current moment, our minimum viable product doesn't include user interaction other than starting the program.
+We are still debating whether we even want user interactivity for this project, as it defeats the purpose of the siulation, which is meant to be watched and enjoyed.

 ### Code Design

 All app logic in Bevy uses the Entity Component System paradigm, which is often shortened to ECS.